AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 # hit <Ctrl y , >>
 ```

-by default, emmet plugin is enabled in all modes, it's good idea is to restrict
+By default, emmet plugin is enabled in all modes, it's good idea is to restrict
   this plugin to only HTML, CSS files.

 ```vim